 In establishing accruals for claims and expenses, we evaluate and monitor each claim individually, and we use factors such as historical claims development experience, known trends and third-party actuarial estimates to determine the appropriate reserves for potential liabilities.
 We believe the assumptions and methods used to estimate these liabilities are reasonable; however, any changes in the severity or number of reported claims, significant changes in medical costs and regulatory changes affecting the administration of our plans could significantly impact the determination of appropriate reserves in future periods.
-Our accrued liability for insurance, BIPD claims, and workers' compensation claims totaled \$127.0 million and \$129.6 million at December 31, 2023 and 2022, respectively.
+Our accrued liability for BIPD and workers' compensation claims totaled \$137.3 million and \$127.0 million at December 31, 2024 and 2023, respectively.
 Claims and insurance accruals are discussed further in Note 1 of the Notes to the Financial Statements included in Item 8 of this report.